microsoft/DistributedDeepLearning/README.md

 #### Tensorflow Benchmark
 This is a demo template that allows you to easily run [tf_cnn_benchmarks](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks) on Azure ML.
 This is a great way to test performance as well as compare to other platforms
 #### Tensorflow Imagenet
 This is another demo template that shows you how to train a ResNet50 model using Imagenet on Azure.
 We include scripts for processing the Imagenet data, transforming them to TF Records as well as leveraging AzCopy to quickly upload the data to the cloud.
 #### Tensorflow Template
 This is a blank template you can use for your own distributed training projects.
 It allows you to leverage all the tooling built around the previous two demos to speed up the time it takes to run your model in a distributed fashion on Azure.
+#### PyTorch Benchmark
+This is a demo template that allows you to easily run a simple PyTorch benchmarking script on Azure ML.
+This is a great way to test performance as well as compare to other platforms
+#### PyTorch Imagenet
+This is another demo template that shows you how to train a ResNet50 model using Imagenet on Azure.
+We include scripts for processing the Imagenet data as well as leveraging AzCopy to quickly upload the data to the cloud.
+#### PyTorch Template
+This is a blank template you can use for your own distributed training projects.
+It allows you to leverage all the tooling built around the previous two demos to speed up the time it takes to run your model in a distributed fashion on Azure.

 # Prerequisites
 Before you get started you need a PC running Ubuntu and the following installed: